digital-sustainability-lab/peer-grading-tool-mirror/README.md

 PGT uses Docker Compose to deploy.
 You can deploy it locally by using `docker compose up` in the root directory.
 You can have a look at the deployed app by going to `http://localhost:5000`.
 This is useful for testing the localized build, because the angular server only allows for one language at a time.

+## Open Sourcing

+PGT is being open sourced.
+This is done through repository mirroring (push method) from Gitlab to GitHub.
+Only one branch is being tracked.
+It's called `open-source-mirror`.
+Make sure to not let your commits contain any sensitive data.

+You can use the `package.json` file in the **root directory** to update the mirroring branch with `npm run merge-squash`.